vijender-singh/R-Basics-Class-lectures/Basics_of_R_objects.md

 > b
 [1] 6
 > a
-[1] 5                       y
+[1] 5
 # x didnot change, because as soon as we assigned a <- b <- 5  , it became x<-5 and y<-5 not x<-y.

-# Another way of assigning varaible, very USEFUL when variable need to be created dynamically in a script
+# Another way of assigning varaible, which is very USEFUL when variable need to be created dynamically in a script
 > assign("year",2019)
 > year
 [1] 2019